13 Playing Dumb Manipulation Tricks That Show You’re Being Played

 Is playing dumb manipulation the same as gaslighting?

 Not exactly.
 Gaslighting alters your perception of reality.
-Playing dumb manipulation feigns ignorance.
+Playing dumb manipulation that feigns ignorance.
 But both undermine your confidence and distort the truth.

 How to respond when someone plays dumb manipulation tricks?

-You can calmly restate specifics, ask precise questions, or request clarity, without aggression, to hold them accountable.
+You can calmly restate specifics, ask precise questions, or request clarity without aggression to hold them accountable.

 What vulnerabilities do play-dumb manipulation tricks exploit?